 Wendy regularly advises clients on legal compliance issues.
 She also frequently appears on behalf of clients before federal and state administrative agencies and guides clients through the administrative process.

-Wendy currently serves as a major in the U.S. Air Force Reserves, Judge Advocate General’s (JAG) Corps.
+Wendy currently serves as a lieutenant colonel in the U.S. Air Force Reserves, Judge Advocate General’s (JAG) Corps.
 She is a Purple Heart recipient and was named in President Obama’s 2010 Independence Day Celebration Remarks at the White House.
 As a featured presenter at Littler's 2019 Executive Employer© Conference, she spoke about her military service.

 Prior to joining Littler, Wendy gained considerable labor and employment experience working in the Office of the General Counsel for the Department of Homeland Security (DHS) Headquarters in Washington, D.C. and as a JAG officer on active duty.
 At Notre Dame Law School, Wendy served as editor in chief of the Journal of College and University Law.